 Beginning in August 2015, the Compensation Committee engaged FW Cook to assist with a review of the components, structure and design of the long-term equity incentive arrangements with our executive officers and other key employees.
 The primary goal of this engagement was to help design long-term equity incentive arrangements that continue to be competitive and aligned with shareholder interests.
 FW Cook has remained engaged by the Compensation Committee to advise and assist with other matters related to executive and non-employee director compensation.
-The Compensation Committee considers FW Cook to be independent because FW Cook performed no services for the Company's management unrelated to services performed for the Compensation Committee and there was no conflict of interest raised as a result of any work performed by FW Cook, directly or indirectly, for the Compensation Committee during fiscal years 2015, 2016 or 2017.
+The Compensation Committee considers FW Cook to be independent because FW Cook performed no services for the Company's management unrelated to services performed for the Compensation Committee during fiscal years 2015, 2016 or 2017.